History banner

 2021

-ACE conducts a hybrid program, with the first 4 weeks of the program conducted virtually.
+ACE conducts a hybrid program, with the first four weeks of the program conducted virtually.
 The ACE interns and staff all convened in person for the first time during the Gettysburg trip, after which the program was conducted in person.
+The first intern from Switzerland graduates ACE, highlighting ACE's growing international impact.